paulmcolaka/angaza/README.md

 ---

-## What is Angaza Present?
+## What is Angaza?

-Angaza Present is a church presentation platform engineered from the ground up for the African church — not exported from the West with a currency converter attached.
+Angaza is a church presentation platform engineered from the ground up for the African church — not exported from the West with a currency converter attached.
 It runs on the hardware African churches already own, accepts payment via M-Pesa, works 100% offline, and includes an AI Sermon Assist system that transcribes and detects Scripture references locally on the operator's machine — no cloud, no API fees, no internet dependency.

 **The problem it solves:** Over 600,000 churches in Sub-Saharan Africa project Scripture, lyrics, and sermon content every Sunday.
 The tools they are forced to use — ProPresenter, EasyWorship — require expensive dedicated GPUs, USD credit card billing, and constant cloud connectivity.
-Angaza Present removes all three barriers.
+Angaza removes all three barriers.

 ---